mattermost/mattermost-developer-documentation/site/content/contribute/webapp/developer-setup.md

 2. Install Node.js 16:

     - If you use [NVM](https://github.com/nvm-sh/nvm), use that to install Node 16.
+Following command can be run inside `matterermost-webapp` folder once you have cloned it, this will install the correct Node version i.e 16.
+        ```sh
+        nvm install
+        ```

     - On Mac, use [Homebrew](https://brew.sh/) to install it: